CDOT cautions Coloradans: Don’t let horrors of a DUI haunt your Halloween

 From Jan.
 1 to Oct.
 4, there were 495 fatal crashes on Colorado roadways, 35 percent of which are suspected to involve impaired drivers.

-Early data from the Colorado Crash Data dashboard shows that 25-34-year-old drivers have the highest number of fatalities with suspected alcohol impairment, marking a grim trend for young adults.
+Early data from the Colorado Crash Data dashboard shows that 25- to 34-year-old drivers have the highest number of fatalities with suspected alcohol impairment, marking a grim trend for young adults.

 “Driving under the influence of any substance puts you and others unnecessarily in harm’s way,” CDOT’s Office of Transportation Safety Director Darrell Lingk said.
 “With trick-or-treaters and more pedestrians on our roadways, drivers need to consider who could be affected by their decision to drive impaired.
 Be smart and never drive after drinking alcohol or consuming cannabis.
 If you do, it could land you in jail.”